scrtlabs/SecretNetwork/docs/ledger-nano-s.md

-# Use your Ledger with Enigma chain!
+# Use your Ledger with the Enigma Blockchain!

 ## Prerequisites